Prataya Saha

-Prataya Saha is an independent filmmaker, Tedx performer, theatre director and photographer, based out of Bengaluru and Dubai.
+Prataya Saha is an independent filmmaker, TEDx performer, theatre director and photographer based in Bengaluru and Dubai.

 Early life

-He was born in Kolkata but he moved to Karnataka after completing his schooling at the Calcutta Boys' School to pursue Electrical and Electronics Engineering at Siddaganga Institute of Technology.

-However, his love for photography and storytelling eventually ended up with him pursuing film-making.
+Prataya was born in Kolkata and attended Calcutta Boys' School.
+He later moved to Karnataka to pursue a degree in Electrical and Electronics Engineering at Siddaganga Institute of Technology.
+His interest in photography and storytelling eventually led him to a career in filmmaking.

 Career

-Prataya's directorial debut was Anna's Weekend in 2016, that got selected in festivals in the US and China.
-From 2017, he started working closely with Bangalore based production house, Red Polka Productions.
-By 2021 he has made over 10 films, with his films selected in around 70 film festivals around the world, including festivals like the New York Asian Film Festival, Oaxaca Film Fest, Flickers' Rhode Island International Film Festival, Bengaluru International Short Film Festival, etc.

-"Just Another Day", his film on gender violence, was awarded a special jury prize on International Day for the Elimination of Violence against Women, by the department of fine arts of Kutahya Dumlupinar University in Turkey, on November 25, 2021.
+Saha made his directorial debut in 2016 with Anna's Weekend, which was selected for film festivals in China and the United States.
+In 2017, he started working with Bengaluru-based production house Red Polka Productions.
+By 2021, he had directed over 10 films, with screenings at approximately 70 film festivals worldwide, including the New York Asian Film Festival, Oaxaca Film Fest, Flickers' Rhode Island International Film Festival, and the Bengaluru International Short Film Festival.
+His film "Just Another Day", which addresses gender-based violence, received a special jury prize from the Department of Fine Arts at Kütahya Dumlupinar University in Turkey on November 25, 2021, the International Day for the Elimination of Violence Against Women.

 Other works

-Prataya forayed into making music videos with Bangalore based production house, Desktop Films in 2020.
-The music videos have garnered millions of views and are streaming on major music labels like the T-Series.
+In 2020, Saha began directing music videos in collaboration with the Bengaluru‑based production house Desktop Films.
+The videos have received millions of views online and have been released through major music labels, including T‑Series.